BEON.tech

 One of the most overlooked risks in nearshore hiring is non-compliance with local labor laws.
 Misclassifying a full-time developer as a contractor can expose your business to serious penalties, back taxes, or reputational damage.

-To mitigate these risks, companies increasingly use an Employer of Record (EOR)—a third-party service that becomes the legal employer on your behalf.
-An EOR:
+To mitigate these risks, companies increasingly rely on staff augmentation services —a third-party agency that becomes contractors software engineers on your behalf.
+An staff augmentation company:

 • Manages local payroll, taxes, and benefits